luxgile/honey_lang/docs/quickstart.md

 And run `honeyc run main.hun`.
 If you get `hello hun!`, everything is working correctly!

+> [!WARNING]
+> In Windows during some cases includes might not be found properly.
+Run instead `honeyc run main.hun -I./.hun_build` to point the compiler to where the generated headers are.

 ## What's next?
 Checkout the [language reference](./lang_reference.md) to see all working and planned features Honey has to offer.